 These are most clichéd but never exercised ‘words’.
 Gender roles are changing but we are still behind the expected turn.
 (In India, still way behind.)
 It is vital to create work environment, if not just policies, which is conducive for women to work.
 You will be surprised to realise how simple things can do wonder!

 Above equal opportunities, to change the narrative, creating specific opportunities is crucial.
 At Ellicium, we encourage employees to pursue higher education by sponsoring it under our EDGE – Educational Development and Growth Scheme.
 In typical Indian setup, women are under constant pressure to get married.
 We started assuring and offering opportunities to female employees who relocated to other cities due to marriage.
-We promised job position if they want to come back.
+They were promised job position if they want to come back.
 We always keep our doors open!

 For all the wrong that has been done over the years to women in tech, onus is upon tech companies to correct the course.
 Even if it means going out of the way.
 It is our responsibility which needs urgent action.
 This responsibility must be sown in each and every member of your organization.